Ouyancheng/FlatHeadBro/README.md

 This is an experiment to run baremetal programs on Lichee RV or D1 Nezha development boards.

-The program is loaded from the SD card, instead of downloading via FEL.
+The boot0 program is loaded from the SD card, and it will further load secondary program from UART, instead of downloading using FEL.

 ## boot0-spl